 The Board reviews annually its effectiveness and that of its committees as well as the performance of the Chairman and individual Directors in order to improve its operations.
 The objective of these evaluations is to review past performance, identify opportunities for improvement and maximize strengths.
-The aim of the assessments is to determine whether the Board and its committees as a whole is effective in discharging its responsibilities and, in the case of individual Directors, to determine whether each Director continues to contribute effectively and to demonstrate commitment to the role.
+The aim of the assessments is to determine whether the Board and its committees as a whole are effective in discharging their responsibilities and, in the case of individual Directors, to determine whether each Director continues to contribute effectively and to demonstrate commitment to the role.

 The Board is subject to external evaluation every three years.
-The last external review was conducted in 2022.
-The Board also conducted an internal evaluation in December 2023.
-The review included an evaluation of the Board, each Committee, the Chairman and each Director through the completion of a series of online questionnaires.
+The last external review was conducted in 2024.
+The external review included an evaluation of the Board, each Committee and the Chairman through the completion of a series of online questionnaires.
 The Directors' views on a range of issues including amongst others strategy, performance monitoring, reporting, risk and control, board composition and size, balance of skills, culture and communication, board agendas, quality and timeliness of information and training of Directors were obtained and assessed.
-The assessment also included a collective suitability assessment which followed the guidelines issued by the CBC and the EBA.
+In addition, an internal collective suitability assessment was conducted following the guidelines issued by the CBC and the EBA.

 The outcome of the Board evaluation was considered by the NRC and collectively discussed by the Board.
-The recommendations made were intended to enhance Board processes, although they were not material to the effectiveness of the Board.
+The recommendations made were intended to further enhance Board processes, and were not material to the effectiveness of the Board or its Committees.